 The latest integration between Elastic and Rookout aims to further enrich this experience by introducing Dynamic Observability – namely, the ability to collect additional logs, trace information and metrics 1) without adding code nor waiting for a deployment, and 2) with minimal impact on performance and logging costs.
 This development has pushed observability one step further towards a real-time capability, allowing it to address the rising challenges of managing and deploying distributed and dynamic microservices-based deployments.

 In this blog post, we will dive into the new partnership, providing a hands-on guide to exposing the power of Dynamic Observability.

 Introducing the Rookout Live Platform

-- “Non Breaking Breakpoints” let you fetch local variables, logs and metrics from any line of code within the app, without stopping the app and without adding code or restarting.
+- “Non-Breaking Breakpoints” that let you fetch local variables, logs, and metrics from any line of code within the app.
+This is without stopping the app, without adding code, and without restarting.

 To enjoy these capabilities and enhance your Elastic Observability experience, we will first set up your Rookout environment.

 Setting up Rookout is a matter of minutes.
 Sign up for the Rookout service online and add the instrumentation agent to your application. if you happen to be using Java, it’s going to look something like the following.
 For other programming languages and the on-boarding wizard check the online docs should.

 curl -L "https://repository.sonatype.org/service/local/artifact/maven/redirect?r=central-proxy&g=com.rookout&a=rook&v=LATEST" -o rook.jar export JAVA_TOOL_OPTIONS="-javaagent:$(pwd)/rook.jar -DROOKOUT_TOKEN=[Your Rookout Token]"